What do you call a group of…

 Many of the these words belong to 15th-century lists of ‘proper terms’, such as those in the Book of St Albans attributed to Dame Juliana Barnes (1486).
 Some are fanciful or humorous terms which probably never had any real currency, but have been taken up by antiquarian writers, notably Joseph Strutt in Sports and Pastimes of England (1801).
 You can find more information about who decides on the right collective noun for something in an excerpt from What Made the Crocodile Cry? by Susie Dent.

-You can read the full list of group terms, or look at our favourites in the gallery above.
+Read the full list of group terms here, or look at our favourites below.